LilAliTech/Chocolate-Banana-Bread/README.md

-This recipe will show you how to make delicious, warm, chocolate banana bread!
+This recipe will show you how to make chocolate banana bread!